nirangad/tiny-ecom-skeleton/README.md

 # tiny-ecom-skeleton
-Tiniest E Commerce skeleton with microservices architecture with NodeJS.
-This is an attempt to cover basics of microservices architecture
+Tiniest E-Commerce skeleton with microservices architecture with NodeJS.
+This is an attempt to cover basics of microservices architecture.
+Many concepts/tools are being used.

 ## Tools and Technologies